 18 July 2017

-Waikato Management School alumna Alana Scott (Bachelor of Management Studies, 2014) is one of six New Zealand entrepreneurs selected to receive a prestigious new Edmund Hillary Fellowship, due to start this October.
+Alana Scott (Bachelor of Management Studies, 2014), 26, is the youngest of six New Zealand entrepreneurs to receive a prestigious three-year Edmund Hillary Fellowship, due to start this October.

 The other five entrepreneurs chosen to take part in the EHF programme are investor and business journalist Rod Oram, Samantha Jones (Little Yellow Bird), Kaye-Maree Dunn (Making Everything Achievable), Anne-Marie Brook (The Human Rights Measurement Initiative) and Chris Simcock (Impact Ventures Limited).

 “We are excited by the entrepreneurial capabilities and expertise such individuals will bring to New Zealand to help Kiwi companies continue to produce world-leading innovations,” says Yoseph Ayele, CEO of EHF.